How a Montana businessman built a Cobra attack helicopter from spare parts

 Every year, tons of military supplies are labeled as “surplus” by the U.S. military, and these can be anything from rucksacks to rocket launchers.
 But when weapons or weapons systems are slapped with a surplus label, there’s an entire process in place for de-weaponizing them.

-During the U.S. military’s drawdown after the Cold War, that process was so overwhelmed with surplus gear, some weapons-grade surplus managed to trickle its way through.
-That’s how Ron Garlick was able to rebuild one of the Army’s deadly Cobra helicopters, and use it to hunt wolves.
+During the U.S. military’s post-Cold War drawdown, the process was so overwhelmed by surplus gear that some weapons-grade surplus managed to trickle through.
+That’s how Ron Garlick was able to rebuild one of the Army’s deadly Cobra helicopters and use it to hunt wolves.

-Weapons are supposed to be altered, mutilated, or otherwise demilled so they can never work as a weapon ever again.
-That doesn’t happen 100% of the time.
-For something like an Army attack helicopter being sold on the civilian market, it must first undergo a more extensive de-militarization.
+Weapons for these auctioned items are supposed to be altered, mutilated, or otherwise demilled so they can never work as a weapon ever again.
+It turns out that doesn’t happen 100% of the time.
+For something like an Army attack helicopter being sold on the civilian market, it must first undergo a more extensive demilitarization.

-In 1996, the regulations stated that aircraft like attack helicopters had to be cut into at least three parts, and then the “airframe [must be] mutilated by destroying attaching structure by cutting, chopping, tearing, shredding, crushing or smelting to the degree that aircraft will be unfit for repair or flight.”
+In 1996, the regulations stated that aircraft, like attack helicopters, had to be cut into at least three parts.
+Then the “airframe [must be] mutilated by destroying attaching structure by cutting, chopping, tearing, shredding, crushing, or smelting to the degree that the aircraft will be unfit for repair or flight.”

 But military surplus weapons are often found in the hands of civilians.
 A three-month investigation by U.S. News and World Report in collaboration with CBS’s 60 Minutes found many instances where small arms and other weapons trickled through to civilians and foreign buyers.
 Things like .38-caliber handguns and complete TOW antitank missiles were labeled with the same resale code as desks and chairs.

-Garlick ran a helicopter repair company near Missoula, Montana and spent a lot of time rebuilding and repairing modified UH-1 Huey helicopters used in logging and construction.
-He believed the Cobra attack helicopter would make a great helicopter for both purposes, but also potentially for firefighting and for renting out to movie productions.
+Garlick ran a helicopter repair company near Missoula, Montana, and spent a lot of time rebuilding and repairing modified UH-1 Huey helicopters used in logging and construction.
+He believed the Cobra attack helicopter would make a fantastic helicopter for both purposes, as well as for firefighting and renting to movie productions.

 But federal prosecutors soon discovered that another business owner, Alan Sparks of Joshua, Texas, owned 88 Cobra helicopter bodies, along with all the necessary parts to get them airborne.
 He also owned all the weapons needed to arm them.
 The government seized the weapons and parts once it was discovered, capturing $40 million in excess military hardware.